 P. O. Box 3003

 415 Harrisburg Ave.

 Lancaster, PA 17604-3003

-The Most Interdisciplinary Physical Science: At F&M we recognize that the study of materials can lead to new sources of energy, to new devices, or to a more sophisticated understanding of our environment.
-We also recognize that it is the fundamental principles underlying the relationship between the atomic structure of matter and the properties...Read more
+The Most Interdisciplinary Physical Science: At F&M we recognize that the study of materials can lead to new sources of energy, to new devices and materials, to new ways to characterize matter, or to a more sophisticated understanding of matter and our environment.
+We also recognize that it is the fundamental principles underlying the...Read more

 Where Chemistry and Biology Meet: The Chemistry Department at F&M has a strong history of research that seeks to illuminate the atomic and molecular world.
 In applying this molecular view to living things, biological chemistry seeks a greater understanding of the mechanisms of life itself.Read more

 Chemistry is the molecular science.
 In order to study a molecule directly it must be available to us, but many molecules that may be interesting are in short supply or do not exist.
 The study of such molecules requires their synthesis.
 Organic synthesis is the artificial construction of many complex organic molecules from simpler ones using...Read more